adamawalters/spotify-backend/README.md

 The TuneTrail app [front-end link](https://github.com/adamawalters/artist-song-keyword-searcher/) explains the purpose of the project & how it works

+## Summary

+The backend authenticates to the Spotify API, and automatically refreshes the token every hour.
+It makes the calls to the Spotify API and returns relevant data to the front-end.
+It also processes the list of songs that are returned by the Spotify API, de-duplicating them based on the ISRC id as well as the beginning of the song name.

 ## Tech stack

 This is an Express.js server, currently deployed on [Adaptable](https://spotify-backend.adaptable.app).
 It contains validation of query parameters, error handling, and not found routes.